vedph/cadmus-doc/index.md

 ![Cadmus](img/cadmus-300.png)

->🌐 Cadmus code can be found in repositories at the [VeDPH GitHub](https://github.com/vedph/).
-You can find more information about these repositories in the Backend and Frontend section of this documentation.

 ## Overview

 Cadmus is an open-ended, modular, and full-stack creation system for highly structured content, including text with any number of specialized annotation layers, and capable of multiple types of data export (including TEI) and import (mostly via the Proteus system).